jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 lower-middle (3-5),
 and bottom-three (4-6).

-It’s particularly useful to know the following three-note triad chord shapes.
+It’s particularly useful to know the following three-note triads with roots on the treble strings.
 They sound good in a lot of contexts, they are easy to play and can be played quickly.
 It’s straightforward to embellish them with bass notes or color tones when desired.
 It’s easy to sprinkle them into melody lines, because there’s at least one chord shape with a root note on each treble string (which is where melodies are typically played).
-And they provide a simple basis for the study and practice of harmony.
+And they provide a simple starting place for the study and practice of harmony.

 In addition to the triads on the top-three strings, a few alternate choices on the upper-middle strings (2-4) are included,